Ex.-Michigan Gov. Snyder charged in Flint water crisis

 More than 9,700 lead service lines at homes have been replaced.
 Flint’s water, which now comes from a Detroit regional agency, gets good marks, although many distrustful residents still use filters.

 The criminal investigation has lasted five years under two teams of prosecutors.
-Todd Flood, who got misdemeanor convictions from seven people, was ousted in 2019 after the election of Attorney General Dana Nessel, a Democrat.
+Todd Flood, who got misdemeanor convictions from seven people, was ousted in 2019 after the election of Nessel, a Democrat.
 Fadwa Hammoud subsequently dropped charges in eight pending cases and said the investigation would start over.
 She said the first team had failed to collect all available evidence.

 Separately, the state, Flint, a hospital and an engineering firm have agreed to a $641 million settlement with residents over the water crisis, with $600 million coming from Michigan.
 A judge said she hopes to decide by Jan.
 21 whether to grant preliminary approval.
 Other lawsuits, including one against the U.S. Environmental Protection Agency, are pending.